 Safari Options at Kaziranga National Park:

 At Kaziranga National Park you may choose to visit the interiors of the Park aboard a Jeep Safari or an Elephant Safari.
-These two serve as the most convenient and economical mode of travel inside the park premises lasting for a duration of one (1) hour each.
+These two serve as the most convenient and economical mode of travel inside the park premises lasting for a duration of one to two hour each.
 Travelling on foot into the park interiors is not allowed at present.

 Kaziranga National Orchid and Bio-Diversity Park: